 The same goes for the PlayStation VR (PSVR) as well.
 The gaming headset has sold millions of headsets since launch, labelled as one of the most successful of all.
 With the already-established PS4s which occupy living rooms, the headset already had a platform for power and play.
 The headset also had several top-quality titles, such as ASTRO BOT and Tetris Effect.

-For many, the most potent types of VR are not worth it due to costs.
-VR is undoubtedly worth it if people can spend the cash, though most simply cannot.
+But for most people, the most potent types of VR are not worth it due to costs.

 Why standalone headsets make VR worth it